 How to correlate dynamic values after recording?

-1. On the completion of the recording, you will get the ‘Recording Report’ in which ‘Design Studio’ option is available.
+1. On the completion of the recording, you will get the ‘Recording Report’ in which the ‘Design Studio’ option is available.
 Click and open the ‘Design Studio’ window.
-In this window, you may get all the dynamic value (as text) and correlation parameter name (suggested by VuGen).
+In this window, you may get all the dynamic values (as text) and correlation parameter names (suggested by VuGen).
 It depends on you to which value you want to correlate.

-2. To correlate the value you need to select the row and click “Correlate” button
+2. To correlate the value you need to select the row and click the “Correlate” button

 3. You can also add a new rule that could be helpful for future recording.
 The new rule can be added using the ‘Add as Rule…’ button.